 sedgemoor easter biscuits

-Sedgemoor is the western part of Somerset, England, the bit southwest of Bath which you don’t usually think of as Somerset (but it’s probably just my geography unusually shoddy).
-Lovely food and drink there – we all know of Cheddar and cider and now it turns out they do a good biscuit, and for Easter!
+Sedgemoor is the western part of Somerset, England, the bit of the country southwest of Bath which I don’t usually think of as Somerset but it’s probably just my geography being unusually shoddy.

 sedgemoor easter biscuitsServings: 2 dozen biscuitsTime: 50 minutes